adarshsoni-7/UBER/README.md

 }
 ```

-### Notes
+#### Important Notes

-- The blacklisted token will automatically expire after 24 hours
+- ⏰ The blacklisted token will automatically expire after 24 hours
-- After logout, the user will need to log in again to access protected routes
+- 🔒 After logout, the user will need to log in again to access protected routes
-- The token is invalidated immediately upon successful logout
+- 🚫 The token is invalidated immediately upon successful logout